🎵 Help us continue our music & sound guides - every small donation helps! 🙏 Donate BTC ⚡

 What the Sound Control Panel Includes

 Once inside the Sound Control Panel, there are four main tabs to know about.
-Each serves a different purpose.
+Each one serves a different purpose and gives access to settings that the newer Windows Settings page does not expose.

 Playback Tab